oneNutW0nder/onenutw0nder.github.io/content/posts/2022-corctf-pwn-babypwn.md

 // ...
 ```

-Exactly why this usage is exploitable is beyond the scope of this writeup but if you would like to read more about you can check this blog for a writeup on format string vulnerabilities or visit [here](https://ctf101.org/binary-exploitation/what-is-a-format-string-vulnerability/#:~:text=A%20format%20string%20vulnerability%20is,the%20format%20argument%20to%20printf%20.) for a quick explanation and example.
+Exactly why this usage of `printf()` is exploitable is beyond the scope of this writeup but if you would like to read more about you can check this blog for a writeup on format string vulnerabilities or visit [here](https://ctf101.org/binary-exploitation/what-is-a-format-string-vulnerability/#:~:text=A%20format%20string%20vulnerability%20is,the%20format%20argument%20to%20printf%20.) for a quick explanation and example.

 We can test this vulnerability by giving format specifiers instead of our name for the first input to the program: